1. Phishing Emails and Tips to Avoid Them

 My personal favorite service is Credit Karma, and another popular option is Credit Sesame.

-8. Consider Using Additional Anti-Virus Protection & Lock Your Screen
+8. Consider Using Extra Anti-Virus Protection & Lock Your Screen

-Obviously, not clicking on phishing emails is your first line of defense.
+By now you should have the idea that NOT clicking on phishing emails is your first line of defence.

 But what happens if you do, and the malware starts invading your computer or smartphone?

-I use Avast, and there are several others from very reputable companies that doesn’t cost you any money.
+I use Avast, and there are several others from very reputable companies that don’t cost you any money.

 You can get the antivirus software for your smartphone, too.
-However, according to Pew, only 32 percent of people have it.
+Yet, according to Pew, only 32 percent of people have it.

-Another wya to protect your computer or mobile device is to turn on password or PIN or fingerprint locks.
+Another way to protect your computer or mobile device is to turn on password or PIN or fingerprint locks.

 According to the Pew survey, 28 percent of smartphone owners don’t use a screen lock or other security feature to limit access to their phone.

-Most people don’t secure their laptops either, and its easy for a thief to grab your device and walk off with it and all the data in it.
-If you have it set up with automatic logins to your financial sites, email or social media accounts, you are even more vulnerable.
+Most people don’t secure their laptops either.
+It’s simple enough for a thief to grab your device and walk off with it and all the data in it.
+If you’ve got it set up with automatic logins to your financial sites, email or social media accounts, you’re even more vulnerable.

-Also, do you have a camera on your computer?
+Do you have a camera on your computer?
 I keep a Post-It over mine, and Facebook’s Mark Zuckerberg uses a piece of tape.
 It’s a quick and easy fix.
-Personally, I feel happy knowing that some stranger isn’t watching me picking spinach out from between my teeth.
+I’m happy knowing that some stranger isn’t watching me picking spinach out from between my teeth.